PTomalak/unNote/README.md

 # unNote
 aspiring note-taking app

+# Instructions:
+- download main branch as ZIP file
+- unpack
+- open main.py in IDE of choice
+- run
-main.py is just a launcher for newest version, apk is working but laggy due to pygame limitations
+main.py is just a launcher for newest version, which can be found in folder "version" apk is working but choppy due to pygame limitations